mkrjn99/FairyTaleDB/spec/instruction_set.md

 ADD: Adds V and W\
 POP: Pop from stack\
 STORE: Signal to the FairyTaleDB mainnet that V should be stored\
-COLLAPSE: Collapse the stack using an external verified data source (for now Bitcoin's latest block ID)
+COLLAPSE: Collapse the stack with repeated hashing\
+NL: Add a newline to the stack